gabidoliv/gabidoliv/README.md

 ### Hey!
 I'm Gabriela de Oliveira

+- 🌱 I’m currently learning computer programming - covering version control with Git, code efficiency, refactoring code, test planning and execution
+- 👯 I’m looking to collaborate on Open Source, Python projects, and Data Science
+- 🤔 I’m looking for help with Quality in development (Quality assurance)
+- 💬 Ask me about entry level subjects and we can figure it out together, how 'bout that?! 😊

+- 😄 Pronouns: She/Her
 <!--
 **gabidoliv/gabidoliv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.